nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Q**: How can I import my data to the app?<br>
 **A**: Save your words and translations in the format specified above in an Excel file.
 Move the file to the same folder with `flashlingo.jar`.
 Then, use the `load` command to import the data.

+**Q**: After I reviewed a flash card, I edited details of the card by the `edit` command.
+Will I see these changes immediately reflected in the review session?<br>
+**A**:
+* Unfortunately, no. The card is updated synchronously in the card list and the review session of Flashlingo.
+However, since the user has already reviewed the same card on the day, the card will not be included in the review session again.
+* To see the edits made, User can use the `list` or `find` command to locate the specific card in the card list.
+The changes will also be reflected in the next review session for that flash card.

+**Q**: If the displayed level of a flash card is "Word Mastered", what can I do if I want to review the card again?<br>
+**A**:
+* Currently, there's no way for user to manually change the level of a flash card.
+Flashlingo is designed to automatically remove words that learners are familiar with from the review session.
+* However, if user must review the card, he/she can first use the `delete` command to delete the card and then use the `add` command to re-add the same card.
+The new card will be reset to level 1 and added in the review session.

 --------------------------------------------------------------------------------------------------------------------